 Despite vast advancements in research and treatment, cancer consistently ranks as the second leading cause of death among Americans.
 This troubling statistic makes a timely and accurate diagnosis extremely important.
-The Baltimore, Maryland and Washington DC medical malpractice lawyers of Schochor, Federico and Staton, P.A. recognize the urgency of these circumstances.
+The Baltimore, Maryland and Washington DC medical malpractice lawyers of Schochor, Staton, Goldberg, and Cardea, P.A. recognize the urgency of these circumstances.
 We seek to empower our clients with the knowledge they need to protect themselves and hopefully avoid a fatal cancer misdiagnosis.

 A Few of the Deadliest Cancers when Diagnosis is Delayed or Missed

 As determined by the American Cancer Society’s (ACS) five-year survival rate reports, these are a few of the deadliest cancers when diagnosis is delayed or missed:

 - When diagnosed as Stage 1, colon cancer has a 92% five-year survival rate.
 That percentage drops to 87% with a Stage 2A diagnosis and 63% with a 2B diagnosis.
 The five-year survival rate for colon cancer diagnosed in Stage 3B is only 53%.
 These statistics are even more disturbing if the cancer has spread to other parts of the body.
 Stage 4 colon cancer has a disheartening five-year survival rate of only 11%.

 - Timely diagnosis is extremely important with a breast cancer diagnosis.
 A Stage 0 or Stage 1, diagnosis carries an optimistic 100% five-year survival rate.
 Yet, a Stage 3 diagnosis falls to a 72% survival rate, and a Stage 4 diagnosis that has spread to other parts of the body only has a 22% rate of survival.